SignalF/SignalF.Documentation/docs/source/tutorial/configuration.md

 ## The fluent interface

 SignalF comes with a fluent interface for simple and intuitive configuration. \
-However, before we can use this interface, we must first integrate it into the application.
-To do this, we must first install the corresponding Nuget package.
+However, before we can use this interface, we must integrate it into the application.
+To do this, we have to install the corresponding Nuget package.

 ```powershell
 Install-Package SignalF.Extensions.Configution